Using S3 to upload images with serverless

 runpod.serverless.start({"handler": handler})

-2. Set the following environment variables
+2. Configuring S3 Variables: Set the following key variables for your S3 bucket:

 • BUCKET_ENDPOINT_URL